all poetry is written by amy nelson

 How could they remember us?

-The bearded boy and the bell.
+The bearded boy and the belle.

 And the bearded boy still sings.